Travel insurance for Thailand can be expensive.

 And, even if you don't, it may not make financial sense to buy travel insurance in your particular situation.
 With so many companies hawking overpriced, confusing policies, it can be difficult to make sense of it all.

-No worries, though, because I'm here to help with this ultimate guide to buying travel insurance for Thailand.
+No worries, though, because I'm here to help!

 There's a ton of info here and I'm trying cover a lot of subjects, so feel free to use the below table of contents to jump around: